suxuekun/libpyiotcloud/README.md

 Notes:

     1. This is a simple design and will not likely scale to millions of devices.
-    2. RabbitMQ supports AMQP, MQTT and MQTT over Websockets.
+    2. RabbitMQ supports AMQP and MQTT.
-    3. For MQTT and MQTT over Websockets to work, plugins must be installed in RabbitMQ.
+    3. For MQTT to work, MQTT plugin must be installed in RabbitMQ.